galaxyproject/galaxy-hub/src/GalaxyUpdates/2015_03/index.md

 ### GCC2015 Sponsorships

 We are pleased to announce that [BioTeam](http://bioteam.net) will again be a [Gold Sponsor](http://gcc2015.tsl.ac.uk/sponsors/) for this annual event.
-This is the third year in a row that !BioTeam has been a GCC Gold Sponsor.
+This is the third year in a row that BioTeam has been a GCC Gold Sponsor.

 #### Call for Sponsors